How do I complete the Smiles 4 Canada application?

 You can complete the online application.
 It has 7 parts:

 - Financial Information Section: Smiles 4 Canada is targeted at lower-income families, specifically those whose total after-tax family income in the previous two taxation years is below the Federal Low Income Cut-Offs (LICO).
-To substantiate income, we need you to provide information on the income for all your child's parents/guardians and copies of the Canada Revenue Agency's Notice of Assessment, and your Tax Return for 2018 and 2017.
+To substantiate income, we need you to provide information on the income for all your child's parents/guardians and copies of the Canada Revenue Agency's Notice of Assessment, and your Tax Summary/Tax Return (T1 General Form that you submit your taxes to Canada Revenue Agency) for 2019 and 2020.
+If you are separated or divorced, you will be asked to submit a copy of your separation agreement or divorce decree that outlines the support payments being made from the non-custodial parent.
 The table below provides information on LICO.

 |Size of family unit||